 NOTE: Wake Tech also offers free online tutoring services in limited areas through ThinkingStorm.

-Students who are selected to be Peer Tutors will complete 6 hours of training before they can begin tutoring.
+Students who are selected as Peer Tutors must complete six hours of training before they can begin tutoring.
 Five additional mandatory training sessions are held throughout the semester.
-Peer Tutors can work a maximum of 10 hours/week.
+Peer Tutors are part-time employees of Wake Tech and can work up to 10 hours per week.

 For more information about peer tutoring, email Carrie Carreño-Zingaro at [email protected] or Nolan Outlaw at [email protected].